momentum-xyz/docs/docs/what-is-odyssey/what-is-odyssey.md

 Content Creation, Collaboration, and Community Building in 3D.

-We enable creators eager to explore the digital format of 3D with intuitive interface & processes to craft and publish interactive 3D experiences in browser, together, as these stories unfold so we share knowledge networks and skills.
+We enable creators who are eager to explore the digital format of 3D with intuitive interface & processes to craft and publish interactive 3D experiences in browser, together, as these stories unfold so we share knowledge networks and skills.

 ## Why Odyssey?

-1- Accessible: No coding skills required to create content in 3D 2- Social: encourages sharing, collaborating, and connecting with others
+1- Accessible: No coding skills required to create content in 3D

+2- Social: encourages sharing, collaborating, and connecting with others

 3- User-generated and curated: Users actively create and curate content and earn with it

 ## What can I do with Odyssey?